 MUR Short Volume

-Murphy Oil Corporation (MUR) operates in the Energy sector, specifically the Oil & Gas Exploration & Production industry, with a market capitalization near $5.51B, listed on NYSE, employing roughly 750 people, carrying a beta of 0.54 to the broader market.
-Murphy Oil Corporation, together with its subsidiaries, operates as an oil and natural gas exploration and production company in the United States, Canada, and internationally.
+Murphy Oil Corporation (MUR) operates in the Energy sector, specifically the Oil & Gas Exploration & Production industry, with a market capitalization near $5.05B, listed on NYSE, employing roughly 813 people, carrying a beta of 0.50 to the broader market.
+Murphy Oil Corporation, along with its affiliated entities, functions as a company primarily focused on discovering and extracting crude oil and natural gas.
 Led by Eric Hambly, public since 1980-03-17.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.